-Google+, The New Social Network?
+Google+, The New Social Network?by system

 When Google launched the Google+ (G+) project June 28, 2011, many internet users undoubtedly found themselves wondering "what is Google+ and how did it come out of nowhere to suddenly become a major competitor of Facebook?"
 If that was (or still is) you, don't worry - you're not alone.
 Even with the onslaught of media coverage surrounding the new social network, many users worldwide are still confused as to what the point of Google+ is, and why they should bother to give it a chance.

 Touted as "real life sharing, rethought for the web," by Google, the G+ project is a social sharing platform (still in beta testing) that aims to bring the richness of real-life sharing to software.
 In other words, Google wants to make sharing online more similar to how we share information with our friends, families, and co-workers in real life.
 Why?
 Because in real life, you share different things with different people.

 Like Facebook before it, Google+ requires users to learn some new lingo: Circles, Sparks, Hangouts, Instant Uploads and Huddles, for starters.

 Circles: Google's solution to the traditional "one size fits all," sharing of information on social networks.
 Circles allow you to organize your online connections as you do in real-life.
 Create different circles and then fill them with your family, co-workers, friends and even your boss.
 Once you're ready to share, you choose what circles you would like to be able to view that message and post.
 That's basically it.
 However, while circles are designed to help you control who receives the information you share online, there is little you can do about what those people do with that information once they have it - so share wisely.

 Sparks: Because Google is first and foremost a search engine, they have developed a built-in search function that makes it easier for you to search for interesting items to share.
 It's kind of like an RSS feed based on keywords of your choice.